MSW Enrollment Guide

 • Fall start Denver Campus MSW students will need to submit a 24-25 FAFSA for Fall, Winter, and Spring quarters and will need to reapply each academic year.

-The interest rate for 2023-2024 is 7.05%.
+The interest rate for summer 2024 is 7.05% and for fall 2024 is 8.08%.
 This interest rate is fixed for the life of the loan and you do not need to start paying off the loan until 6 months after you graduate.

 Tuition bills are generated by the Bursar's Office a month before each quarter.
 About 2 weeks before the start of the quarter, your financial aid will disburse to your student account.
 Your merit scholarship and federal loan will automatically pay towards your tuition bill.
 For example, if you are registered for 15 credits for Fall 2024, 15 credits x $1,310 per credit is $19,650.
 In addition, you have to pay a mandatory $4 technology fee for each registered credit.
 The total of these two direct fees will be your estimated Fall tuition bill.
 Once your merit scholarship and Federal loan pay out, if you have a remaining balance, that is where the Grad PLUS loan can come into play.